SFU-Archives/atom-guidelines-processing-resources/archival-description/restrictions-on-access.md

 ## Fonds and series level
 At the **fonds** and **series** level, make a narrative note.

-This violates RAD's "non-repetition" rule, i.e. the injunction not to repeat information at lower levels if it has already been provided at a higher level.
+To a certain extent, this violates RAD's "non-repetition" rues, which states not to repeat information at lower levels if it has already been provided at a higher level.

-The main rationale here is that awareness of restrictions is critical for researchers, but it is likely that many will come to a series directly via search results in AtoM rather than proceeding from the "general to the specific" from a parent fonds description.
+The main rationale here is that awareness of restrictions is critical for researchers.
+It is likely that many will come to a description directly from AtoM search results rather than proceeding from the "general to the specific" from a parent fonds description.
 Some repetition on this element therefore seems warranted.

 Try to minimize the amount of repetition by referring back to the **fonds** description, e.g. when all files are "pending review."
-But if there are **known** restrictions at the series level, highlight these specificallyl
+But if there are **known** restrictions at the series level, highlight these specifically.

 ## File and item level